 But the most interesting ChatGPT alternative might be Auto-GPT, which is a version of ChatGPT that uses a Python environment to automate a lot of the follow-up prompts required to get the best response from ChatGPT.
 It takes a bit of expertise to work, but the efficiency it provides is well worth it.

 Keep an eye on Meta too.
 The company plans to bring AI to billions in Facebook, Instagram and WhatsApp based on a recent earnings call, with generative AI almost certainly making its way into some of the company's apps.
+They also released Llama 2 in partnership with Microsoft, making a powerful LLM available for free.
+Llama 2 was used to create Meta's AI chatbots, which are all portrayed by celebrities and help you with specific tasks rather than anything and everything.

 What is Bing with ChatGPT?